 Here is a simple example of how to define a quadratic function, find its properties, and solve for its roots.

-from polysolve import Function, GA_Options, quadratic_solve
+from polysolve import Function, GA_Options

 # 1. Define the function f(x) = 2x^2 - 3x - 5